 Of course, if it’s a huge video player high-jacking the users’ whole browser, then he’s bound to get engaged; yet probably in a bad way.
 On the other hand, a tiny player on the bottom and to the side will miss him entirely.
 So instead of disrupting through an intrusive unit, use a perfectly fitting video unit; that way it can be fairly big to capture users attention, and at the same time offering an uninterrupted user journey.
 This lets the content do the magic of capturing their attention, instead of video units that are out of place and out of flow.

-Now you’ve started strong, with a good title and a catchy cover photo, used technology to match the users’ interest perfectly, put your content in the perfect placement, and you want to know what’s next.
+Now you’ve mastered video engagement with a good title and a catchy cover photo, used technology to match the users’ interest perfectly, put your content in the perfect placement, and you want to know what’s next.
 How to tell a good story and keep him engaged?
 How to make sure he watches another one, and stays on page?
 Subscribe below to get our next articles.